xcore/sw_gpio_examples/app_sk_gpio_eth_combo_demo/doc_quickstart/index.rst

    #.
 In the app_handler.xc file, the API function ``set_gpio_state`` is used by the web page in order to apply web page LED settings and similarly the API function ``get_gpio_state`` is used by the web page to collect the current GPIO status containing LEDs, button presses and ADC temperature values.
    #.
 There is some GPIO button scan logic which monitors for value changes on the configured 4-bit button port (XS1_PORT_4C) in the application handler routine as defined in the ``app_handler.xc`` file.
 Whenever this port value changes, the GPIO button states are updated accordingly.
    #.
 Also verify that that the ADC value is read whenever there is a web page request.
 This value is interpolated to get a proper temerature value and is updated in the GPIO state structure before sending it to the web page.
    #.
-As a part of this exercise, modify the IP address in main.xc file to a local link address as in the commented part of ip config, build and run the application.
+As a part of this exercise, modify the IP address settings in main.xc file to a static ip address as in the commented part of ip config, build and run the application.
 Open a web browser to check whether you are able to open a web page using the new ip address and able to issue LED commands from the web page.

 Building web pages for your applications ........................................